n-Burn/Blender-Py-Examples/README.md

 # Blender-Snippets
-Code tests done with the Blender Python API
+Code tests with the Blender Python API

-Blender Python API code run from the text editor
+This code is intended to be run from Blender's script editor.